 It doesn’t matter how many good reasons there are to monitor your employees, if you allow your employees to find out after the fact that you’ve been monitoring them, rather than telling them up front, your employees are going to feel that they’ve been unfairly spied upon when they find out.

 This is a natural reaction to discovering that one has been monitored without their knowledge, but it doesn’t have to happen.
 You can avoid this experience with your employees by being transparent and upfront with your monitoring plans.
 Let your employees know what you’re going to be monitoring and why.
 Inform them about what data will be collected, what you plan to do with that data, and how you’ll make sure that their data won’t end up being misused.

 Allow your employees to express any concerns they have and make a good-faith effort to address those concerns honestly.
-This is a simple way to help ensure that morale stays high with the implementation of a new employee monitoring software system.
+This is a simple way to help ensure that you aren’t damaging employee morale..

 Incorporate Training Into Your Roll Out

 Provide additional training to help bring your employees into the process of protecting the company’s data.

 As an employer and leader, it’s your job to set your employees up for success, not to try to catch them doing something wrong.
 You can do that by incorporating computer security training into your employee monitoring system roll out.